 For the average user with lots of photos and a few videos, 32G should suffice.
 A model with 128G affords the capacity for extra home videos and movie/TV downloads.
 It’s also geared for those “power users” who are passionate about games.

 Without applications, or “apps,” your tablet would be just another bright, shiny object that could potentially serve as a post-modern paperweight.

 Apps are the programs that users download to their tablets that allow them to play games, watch movies, listen to music, read magazines, and more.

 This is the big category that truly separates the tablet choices.
 According to Staista, Android users had access to 2.2 million applications in 2016, while Apple had two million apps built exclusively for the iPad family of tablets.
 Amazon had about one-third that number of applications.

 Members of Amazon Prime who own a Fire get unlimited access to Amazon’s media collection, including books, videos, and music.

 From cases to camera mounts specially made for tablets, consumers can choose from a myriad of gizmos for their devices.

 These items range from the practical to the decorative, but here are some essential ones to consider:

-If you’re a hands-on type of person who likes to doodle and take notes, you might appreciate the Samsung Galaxy Tab A with S Pen.
+If you’re a hands-on type of person who likes to doodle and take notes, you might appreciate a tablet that can be used with a pen.
 Using the pen, which is actually a stylus, you can write on photos, create cartoons, scribble notes to yourself, and much more.